 Your voice sounds distorted through the voice amplifier of your mask.
 Soon, you hear chainsaws fire up on the roof and know that it won’t be long until they have cut holes in the attic, letting the smoke escape.
 The sound inside is deafening and you can barely hear your partner yelling from behind you.
 You fight your way to the seat of the fire and open the nozzle, releasing 175 gallons per minute into the inferno.
 As the fire is extinguished, the water you sprayed turns to steam and drives the superheated gases from the ceiling down on to you.
 The smoke lifts and you can see again.
 Your heart is pounding, you’re drenched, and exhausted.
 It’s time to change out your air tank before you go in to clean up.

-(This video is from our recent training)
+(The video below is from our recent training)

 All firefighters want to make a difference.
 We hope that when the bell rings that we get that chance to help.
 If it’s from a burning building or a heart attack it makes no difference.
 It’s our privilege to serve the community, and our skills are of the highest caliber because we have dedicated our lives to service.